vlukic973/RET_signals/README.md

 This can be done using the script 'Save_np_arrays_of_voltage_time_traces.py', which produces a .npy array for every receiver individually.

+These arrays can then be read into python, using a script like 'Read_np_arrays_save_csv.py'.
+This script generates the signal properties, producing a csv file.
+The one generated in the example is called 'all_df_10000_n1p78_27_recs_relative_position_energy_included.csv'.
+This makes a file with 10 properties for each of the 27 receivers, giving 270 columns in total.
+Additionally, there are extra columns giving the relative positions in terms of theta and phi with respect to each receiver and the transmitter, as well as the energy.
+The final 3 columns are the x,y,z directions - the outputs for the reconstruction.
+A cleaner file, called 'remove_intensity_outliers_no_pos_non_zero_freqs.csv' is the csv file where outliers in intensity have been removed and any peak frequency with a value of 0 is also removed.

-These arrays can then be read into python to produce the signal properties and perform reconstruction
+to produce the signal properties and perform reconstruction

 ## Extracting signal properties and reconstruction